section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 Over the years, Deep Learning (DL) has been the key to solving many machine learning problems in fields such as image processing, natural language processing, and games.
-The data generated in the above-mentioned fields are represented in a Euclidean space.
-That is, spaces with a finite number of dimensions i.e. 2D or 3D spaces.
+The data generated are represented in spaces with a finite number of dimensions i.e. 2D or 3D spaces.
-However, in most current applications, generated data is generated from non-Euclidean domains that represent data as graphs with relationships and mutual dependency between objects.
-A good example is e-commerce.
-The interaction between users and products can be exploited to make accurate recommendations.
+Yet, in most current applications, generated data is generated from non-Euclidean domains that represent data as graphs with relationships and mutual dependency between objects.
-This has led to an increasingly growing interest in deep learning research that focuses on the structure of graph data.
+This has led to a growing interest in deep learning research that focuses on the structure of graph data.

-In this article, we provide a comprehensive overview of:
+In this article, we will cover on:

 1. What is a Graph?

 2. What is Graph Neural Networks?

+3. How CNNs and Network Embedding plays a role in GNN

-3. Graph Learning Python Libraries
+4. Graph Learning Python Libraries

-4. Models of Graph Neural Networks
+5. Models of Graph Neural Networks

-5. Applications of Graph Neural Networks
+6. Applications of Graph Neural Networks

 ### Prerequisites